-Our Amish neighbors have been employing horse-drawn power since the days when horsepower had a whole different meaning!
-In comparison to our fast-paced society, the simpler, family-centered Amish culture holds a special fascination.
+Amish people have been using horses since the days when only horses made horsepower.
+In comparison to our fast-paced society, the simpler, family-centered Amish culture holds a special fascination for many of us.

-These people trace their heritage back hundreds of years, and yet, despite all the time that has passed and the many changes that have taken place in society, they still live and work much as their forefathers did.
-Their families and their farms are their top priorities, second only to God.
+The Amish trace their heritage back hundreds of years, and yet, despite all the time that has passed and the many changes that have taken place in society, they still live and work much as their forefathers did.
+For the Amish people, family, farm and faith are top priorities.

-The Amish people are very devout in their faith.
-They believe in the literal interpretation and application of Scripture as the Word of God.
+The Amish are devout in their faith, believing in a literal interpretation and application of Scripture as the Word of God.
 They take seriously the Biblical commands to separate themselves from the things of the world.
 They believe worldliness can keep them from being close to God, and can introduce influences that could be destructive to their communities and to their way of life.

 Today there are over 25 different Amish, Mennonite, and Brethren church groups in Lancaster County, all holding to slightly different traditions and their own interpretations of the Bible.
 The more traditional groups are called ‘old order.’
 They do not permit electricity or telephones in their homes.

 The Amish have long preferred farming as a way of life.
 They feel their lifestyle and their families can best be maintained in a rural environment.
 While they do not permit the use of tractors in their fields, old order Amish groups will use modern farm equipment pulled by teams of horses or mules.

 Old order groups do not own or operate automobiles, believing that cars would provide undesirable access to the ways of the world.
 You will often see their horses and buggies on our local roads.